oneapi-src/oneDNN/source/programming_model.rst

 Partition
 ---------

-*Partition* represents a collection of OPS identified by oneDNN Graph implementation as the basic unit for compilation and execution.
+*Partition* represents a collection of OPs identified by oneDNN Graph implementation as the basic unit for compilation and execution.
 It contains a list of OP, input ports, output ports, and a flag indicating whether the partition is supported.
 When a partition is created, it's assigned with an ID. oneDNN Graph implementation should guarantee the partition ID is globally unique.

-Partition can infer the output logical tensor’s shape according to the input logical tensor shape.
-Users may create input and output logical tensors and pass them as parameters of the shape inference API.
-After calling the shape inference API, users can get the shape information from the output logical tensor.
+Users can pass the output logical tensors with incomplete shape information (containing -1) to partition compilation API. oneDNN Graph implementation needs calculate the output shapes according to the given input shapes and schema of the OP.
+After compilation finished, a compiled partition will be generated with full shape information for the input and output logical tensors.
+Users can query the compiled partition for the output logical tensors and get the shapes.

 Partition can be compiled to generate hardware ISA level binary code specialized for input and output tensors’ metadata.
 Users must pass as much tensor metadata